fweiss/arduino-tdd/README.md

 - Windows 7
 - Mac OS

-The following guide is indispensible - do follow as it is complete and detailed: http://mitchtronic.blogspot.com/2017/03/setting-up-google-test-google-mock.html
+The following guide is indispensible - do follow it, as it is complete and detailed: http://mitchtronic.blogspot.com/2017/03/setting-up-google-test-google-mock.html

 ## Setup the toolchain

 Setting up the toolchain is a bit elaborate, especially since there'a no plugin yet for Google Test.

-### Eclipse
-Installation of Eclipse and the requisite JDK are straight forward.
-The Sloeber plugin can be found in the Eclipse Marketplace.

-Note: there are two Sloever plugin.
-The one with the most downloads was chosen.

-Important: You also need the CDT plugin, even if you have install the CDT bundled version of Eclipse.

 ### Setup Milestones